The Skinny's Guide to Edinburgh's Pubs and Bars

 54 George IV Bridge

 This characterful pub in the Old Town offers ample space but still feels intimate.
-The wide drink options should keep everyone happy, and their chips are out of this world.
+The wide drink options should keep everyone happy, and the food menu, while pretty standard, features out-of-this-world chips.

 Malt & Hops